welteki/docs.actuated.dev/docs/examples/registry-mirror.md

 sudo mkdir -p /etc/registry
 sudo mkdir -p /var/lib/registry
 ```

-Create a Docker Hub Access token with "Public repos only" scope, and save it as `~/hub.txt`.

 Create a config file to make the registry only available on the Linux bridge for Actuated VMs: